Swim With Our Pet Sharks!!!

-Swim with our pet Sharks!!!
-One of the main attractions is to swim with our sharks in the marina.
+One of the main attractions is swimming with our sharks in the marina.
 As seen on Discover Channel, Shark Week, Animal Planet and many more TV shows.
-Many movie stars come to Compass as well to take in the peace and quite for the day or week.
+Many movie stars come to Compass as well to take in the peace and quiet for the day or week.
 See why over 5 million people have viewed our sharks.
 Go to this site to view… https://www.facebook.com/thisisinsidertravel/videos/1619020038425159/

 What To Do Nearby

-The surrounding area promises endless possibilities for exploring, beach combing, fishing, swimming, snorkeling and just pure relaxing.
+The surrounding area promises endless possibilities for exploring, beachcombing, fishing, swimming, snorkeling, and just purely relaxing.

-Fishing is plentiful and close-by.
-In just 10 minutes you can be deepwater fishing.
-Snapper, Grouper and bottom fishing is year round.
-April, May and June are peak Dolphin season; July, August and September bring excellent Tuna fishing and November through March is great for Wahoo, Snapper, Grouper and bottom fishing.
-Ask Tucker for his local knowledge or hire a local guide for a half day or full day of fishing.
+Fishing is plentiful and close by.
+In just 10 minutes, you can be deepwater fishing.
+Snapper, Grouper, and bottom fishing are year-round.
+April, May, and June are peak Dolphin season; July, August, and September bring excellent Tuna fishing, and November through March is great for Wahoo, Snapper, Grouper, and bottom fishing.
+Ask Tucker for his local knowledge or hire a local guide for a half-day or full-day of fishing.

 To The South